Virginia Tech® home

 Purse / bag:

 A business-like tote bag is ideal for interviews and other professional occasions.
 It can carry your padfolio, extra copies of your resume and any other papers you might need, and personal items can be concealed within.
 A structured tote that will stand up when you set it on the floor is preferable to one that flops over (and potentially spills its contents).
 If you also carry a purse, keep it small and simple (so that you are not carrying two large bags); you might place your smaller purse within your larger tote.
 Tote/purse color should coordinate with your overall attire; it does not have to match your shoes, but should not clash in style and color.
 Your tote/purse can be leather, faux leather, micro fiber or a fine woven material.
-Avoid purses that look like beach/pool totes, have bold prints, are partyish, or look like something that would be marketed for young children.
+Avoid purses that look like beach/pool totes, have bold prints, are partyish, or look like something that would be marketed for children.

 Hair: